andrasq/node-fslock/README.md

 ### fslock.processNotExists( pid )

-Helper function that tests whether our child process has already exited, or is still running.
-Returns `true` if process id `pid` does not exist or is not ours, and `false` if that process is ours and is still running.
+Helper function that tests whether a process has already exited, or is still running.
+Returns `true` if process id `pid` does not exist, and false otherwise.
+Non-numeric process-ids do not exist.

 Change Log